Without a doubt, this little challenge is one of the best ever! It’s super simple and amazingly complex.

 The rolled cards and many floors is a popular way to solve this challenge.

 What the kids can’t foresee is that the bottom layer must be very sturdy in order to hold up the weight of all those top layers.
 It makes this design the most challenging way to complete this project.

 Traditional Card Stacking

 Someone always discovers the real trick to this challenge.
 Fold a card in half and use it as the “column” that holds up a flat card and just keep repeating.

-Above, I watched this fifth grader meticulously place each card so that it was perfectly centered, aligned, and balanced before he would move to the next card or layer.
-It fell down, a lot….
+I watched students meticulously place each card so that it is perfectly centered, aligned, and balanced before moving to the next card or layer.
+These towers fall down, a lot….